Citytracking/dotspotting/README.FLAMEWORK.md

 The way around this is to use "ticketing" servers whose only job is to sit around and assign unique IDs.
 A discussion of ticketing servers is outside the scope of this document but [Kellan wrote a good blog post about the subject](http://code.flickr.com/blog/2010/02/08/ticket-servers-distributed-unique-primary-keys-on-the-cheap/) if you're interested in learning more.
 Which is a long way of saying: Flamework uses tickets and they come from the `db_tickets` cluster.

-By default Dotspotting relies on a series of special config flags (in Flamework) called `enable_feature_poormans_(SOME FEATURE)` that will trick Flamework in to treating a single database as many.
+By default Dotspotting relies on a series of special config flags called `enable_feature_poormans_(SOME FEATURE)` that will trick Flamework in to treating a single database as many.
 Specifically, all the various databases are treated as though they live in the `db_main` cluster.
 The goal is to enable (and ensure) that when a given installation of Dotspotting outgrows a simple one or two machine setup that it can easily be migrated to a more robust system with a minimum of fuss.

 Search
 --